-Again, those watching from the Hotel California watched as a larger vehicle moved in to the port offices.
+Again, those aboard the Hotel California watched as a larger vehicle moved in to the port offices.
 Then, the crew and Countess boarded it along with some officers in local uniform!
 Seeing this, Rol felt a sinking feeling in his gut and called Emkir on the bridge.
 He wanted Emkir to get port security to give them an explanation for the activity.
 Emkir said he'd heard from Mikah and Rol growled, "Would you be so kind as to update us all?"
-Emkir explained the short and confusing message he got from Mikah, and suggested they were handling the business in the port buildings.
+Emkir explained the short and confusing message he got from Mikah.
+She suggested they were handling the business in the port buildings.
 But, shortly after, and with no further update on what was going on, they saw the group boarded the bus and they watched it drive off in the direction of the city!
 Hoping the Countess and Knights were not just arrested and taken off, they settled in to wait.

-In the office of a duly certified legal adjudicator, the legal work was fairly straight forward.
+In the office of a duly certified legal adjudicator, the work was fairly straight forward.
 The Countess made it clear she expected payment for those services to be covered under her existing agreements with the port.
 Contract copies were distributed to all parties, and sent to be filed with the local government archives.
-That done, everyone filed back onto the bus for the ride home at the end of their four hour detour.
+That done, everyone filed back onto the bus for the ride home at the end of their four-hour detour.
 As they neared the port, Mikah realized she should have updated the crew aboard the ship about what was going on much earlier and did so, telling them to stand down.

-Back aboard Dulcenea, Mikah saw it was close to dinner and said it was, perhaps, a good idea to get both crews together for a sedate party, to celebrate their good fortune.
+Back aboard Dulcenea, Mikah saw it was close to dinner and said it was, perhaps, a good idea to get both crews together for a sedate party.
+To celebrate their good fortune.
 She eyed Zimzod as she stressed the word "sedate".
 The Countess agreed, asking if they wanted to have the party on one of the ships or in town?
 When Mikah reacted badly to the idea of doing anything in town, the Countess suggested she have her people re-set some of the rooms aboard Dulcenea.
 They could hold the party there, the next night, after deciding on the faceting strategy.
 Mikah agreed and the Countess asked if there were any local delicacies Mikah would like to have delivered to sample?

-As they set the minor details, the Countess suddenly got a gleam in her eyes and said, "By the way.
+Setting the minor details, the Countess suddenly got a gleam in her eyes and said, "By the way.
 On the ride to the nomad camp, you mentioned that letter from Baronette Daumsh Hault-Ulain in Tyruaron.
 Do we want to send an announcement of the sale to her?"
 The evil grin made it clear they were, in some way, competitors.
-Mikah gently suggested they make the sale first and then let her know.
+Mikah gently suggested they make the sale first, then let the Baronette know.
 Zimzod jumped in saying, "How much more would it piss her off if she didn't know about it until after it happened?"
 Ursara said, "I'm thinking it will eat away at her knowing this stone was on its way to Rhylanor and she couldn't touch it."
 Zimzod quipped back, "Yeah.
 But she might try something."
 Ursara said, "She doesn't have that capability." in a tone that made it clear the Baronette was no threat.
 Zimzod and Mikah both assured the Countess they hadn't gotten this far underestimating anyone.
 Ms. Vik chimed in, "There's time enough for counting when the deal is done.After The Meeting And More

-Once things were decided, they went to the air-lock.
-There, the Countess said the breather masks should be kept on loan while on-world.
+After things were decided, they went to the air-lock.
+There, the Countess said the breather masks should be kept, on loan while on-world.
 Then, they returned to the California to plan for the party and decide on locking up the ship or leaving someone behind?
-Zach asked Mikah about OxyTabs, to prevent drunkenness, and she said, "If anyone gets that plastered, they deserve what they get."
+Zach asked Mikah about oxyTabs, to prevent drunkenness, and she said, "If anyone gets that plastered, they deserve what they get."
 Despite the joke, her tone of voice was arctic.
-Once aboard the ship, they had to explain what had happened?
+Aboard the ship, they had to explain what had happened?
 Zimzod told the others about the diamond as Rol and Brian did their best to pretend to be surprised.
 By the briefing's end, all knew about the deal, that they'd all be getting some cut of the diamonds sale, that Zach would get less, and that they were all going to a party the next night aboard Dulcenea.
 When the meeting broke up, Zach and Rol collaborated on making dinner.

 Ms. Vik decided to relax after the discussion, and Zimzod thought that was a great idea too.
 In fact, Zimzod felt it was time to bask in his red-ness.
 Mikah planned to do laundry and get her gear back in order.
-Brian wanted to get some work done, reassembling the ship some before trying to get a good night's sleep and returning to his work in the morning.
+Brian wanted to get some work done, reassembling the ship some before trying to get a good night's sleep.
+Then, returning to his work in the morning.
 Emkir mixed studies and entertainment in a more relaxed mode, now that he could look forward to affording new gear.
 Aiden decided to see if he could help Brian, but the engineer needed more skilled assistance.
 Given that, Aiden went to the bridge to do more navigational training.

-Repairing it was not worth even trying.
+Repairing it wasn't worth even trying.
 As if the frame of a vehicle was compromised, a new "base" for the backplate would be needed.
-The positive news was that all the alternative systems, such as the HUD, comms, etc were unaffected by the damage because it was so contained.
+The positive news was that all the alternative systems, such as the HUD, comms, etc were unaffected by the damage, because it was so contained.
 This would save money in the repair job, if replacement wasn't required.
 As the rest studied or recovered, Brian got some work done restoring systems as Rol worked on the damaged armor section.
 Eventually people settled in for the night.

 _________________________________________________________________________ Next: Parties, Parting and Preparing Leave